scrapy/scrapy/docs/topics/feed-exports.rst

-One of the most frequently required features when implementing scrapers is being able to store the scraped data properly and, quite often, that means generating a "export file" with the scraped data (commonly called "export feed") to be consumed by other systems.
+One of the most frequently required features when implementing scrapers is being able to store the scraped data properly and, quite often, that means generating an "export file" with the scraped data (commonly called "export feed") to be consumed by other systems.

 Scrapy provides this functionality out of the box with the Feed Exports, which